quadsurf/react-curriculum/03-react-developer-tools.md

 * [Chrome extension](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi)
 * [Firefox add-on](https://addons.mozilla.org/en-US/firefox/addon/react-devtools/)

-**WARNING:** Due to a [Chrome bug](https://github.com/facebook/react-devtools/issues/172), the next set of instructions only works in Firefox.
+**WARNING:** Due to a [Chrome bug](https://github.com/facebook/react-devtools/issues/172), only Firefox's React Developer Tools plugin can inspect React applications served with the `file://` protocol.

 Once installed, open the **Hello world** application from the previous chapter in your browser, load up its developer tools panel, and click on the **React** tab.
 You should see something like this: